Improved Coding over Sets for DNA-Based Data Storage: -Correcting Codes

 We point out that while $\set{\vx_1,\vx_2,\ldots, \vx_M} \in \cS^*$ is a set, at this point we use the lexicographic ordering to assign the indices, resulting in a single vector, $(\vx_1[L_\varepsilon+1,L], \vx_2[L_\varepsilon+1,L], \ldots, \vx_M[L_\varepsilon+1,L]) \in \Sigma^M$.

-We contend that $\cC\subseteq\Sigma^M$ is a code of minimum Hamming distance at least $t+1$; otherwise, if there are two codewords in $\cC$ that have a Hamming distance of at most $t$, then the two corresponding codewords in $\cS^*$ would be confusable in the $(0,t,\varepsilon)_{\bD}$-DNA storage channel.
+We contend that $\cC\subseteq\Sigma^M$ is a code of minimum Hamming distance at least $t+1$; otherwise, if there are two codewords in $\cC$ that have a Hamming distance of at most $t$, then the two corresponding codewords in $\cS^*$ would be confusable in the $(0,t,\varepsilon)_{\bD}$-DNA storage channel { by deleting the length-$\varepsilon$ suffixes corresponding to the positions in which the codewords in $\cC$ differ}.
 Hence, by using the Hamming bound on $\abs{\cC}$, which is the same as $\abs{\cS^*}$, we have that

 Combining \eqref{eq:lb-subcodeS} and \eqref{eq:ub-subcodeS}, we have that

 Hence

 \end{IEEEproof}